All the chattering souls gathered at 5 Manderly Place to discuss the most pressing matters of the century.

 When she saw the photo that had been taken of 5 Manderly Place, she couldn’t help but smile.
 With her rosy cheeks, she thought she looked quite attractive.
 Let someone try to mistake her for a tree this time!

-Audio of the story available in episode 4 of The Vocabbett Podcast! 👇
+The audio of this story is available in episode 4 of The Vocabbett Podcast, linked at the top of this post.